FAQs

 Domain and DNS configuration

-We review the key records behind your domain name to make sure they’re safe, current, and set up properly.
-We also help you secure your domain registration details so no one can hijack, redirect, or tamper with it.
+We review and secure the key records behind your domain name to ensure they’re safe, current, and configured properly.
+We also help secure your domain registration details so it can’t be hijacked, redirected, or tampered with.

-For tools like Microsoft 365 or Google Workspace, we help you:
+For platforms such as Microsoft 365 or Google Workspace, we implement practical security improvements such as:

-These improvements significantly reduce the chance of someone gaining unauthorised access.
+These changes significantly reduce the likelihood of unauthorised access.

 Cloud-based business apps that store important data